7 ways to save on your electric bill

 I always heard ways to save money, but I never listened to them.
-After all, the people telling me these ideas were my parents, those older people who did not know how things are in todayís world, how people my age wanted to live.
-Cue up an economic crisis and costs that are rising as we speak, and now I have a different perspective.
+After all, the people telling me these ideas were my parents, those older people who did not know how things are in today's world, how people my age wanted to live.
+Cue up costs that are rising as we speak, and now I have a different perspective.
 I just opened up my electric bill, and decided that something has to change.
-I cannot pay over my familyís hard-earned money for a simple utility.
+I cannot over pay my family's hard-earned money for a simple utility.

 I called my mother to ask, very politely, what were those things that she and Dad did to save money on their heat and electricity?
 I am very sorry I scoffed at the idea last year, since saving $300 for a small change in convenience seems like a wondrous thing.
 As luck would have it, my mother is a very understanding person, and she quickly reeled off ideas that have been put into practice and work.

 - Don't just turn off your technology, unplug.
 Those little lights that keep on while we are asleep or not using the DVD player, cable box, coffee maker, etc. do use electricity while they are not in use.
 Go around your home and find how many things you have that are inactive but are sucking away at a current.
 You will be amazed.

 - Shut your computer and printer completely down.
 I had always been under the impression that this was not a good thing.
 I thought that it actually took more electricity to boot up your PC, Mac, laptop, and printer than it did not just leave it on all of the time.
 Not true.
 I called a computer manufacturer and asked.
 It does not take any more to boot up your system than it does to turn on any other appliance.
 Keeping these off when not in use can save a lot, especially in today's household when there are often multiple computers going.
 When you leave for a vacation or are spending time away from home, you can also shut down your Internet cable box and your wireless hubs, connectors, etc. Why spend money to have a signal come into your home when no one is around to use it?